jaredcald/DailyByte/README.md

 # DailyByte
-Daily Byte Technical Interview Questions \n
+Daily Byte Technical Interview Questions

 Hello!
-I created this page to type and test technical interview questions for The Daily Byte.
-To practice pushing to get and creating unit tests I solve the problem and create unit tests to make sure that the solution is producing the expected outcome.
+I created this page to code and test technical interview questions prodived by The Daily Byte.
+This repo is to store and practice pushing solutions and unit tests.
+I first solve the problem and create unit tests to make sure that the solution is producing the expected outcome.
+I will provide in depth documentation of all my solutions and unit tests!